-Customize Your Indirect Rate Model
+Customize Your Indirect Rate Structure

-ICAT is designed to be flexible.
-The Rate Model Editor enables you to map cost pools and allocation bases according to your company's indirect cost allocation policy.
+ICAT's Rate Model Editor enables you to map cost pools and allocation bases according to your company's indirect cost allocation policy.
 You can choose from included templates, or customize an indirect rate structure to fit your unique needs.

 You can also generate your Incurred Cost Proposal with cost data from QuickBooks automatically populated into the appropriate schedules.
 You'll save a hours of work and simplify this tedious annual report.

 Flexible & Scalable

 We believe businesses deserve the flexibility to choose hosting, timekeeping, and payroll tools that work for your business and budget, as well as the ability to scale functionality as your needs grow.